ChinmayIngle26/College-ERP/dev.md

 -   **Initialization**: The Genkit instance is configured in `src/ai/ai-instance.ts`.
 It checks for the `GOOGLE_GENAI_API_KEY` environment variable to enable the Google AI plugin.
 -   **Flows**: AI-powered features are implemented as Genkit Flows in `src/ai/flows/`.
-    -   **`analyze-grades-flow.ts`**: This flow defines a `gradeAnalysisPrompt`.
-It takes a student's grades as input, sends them to the Gemini model with instructions, and receives a structured JSON object with an analysis, strengths, and areas for improvement.
+    -   **`analyze-grades-flow.ts`**: Takes a student's grades, sends them to the Gemini model, and receives a structured JSON object with an analysis, strengths, and areas for improvement for the student dashboard.
+    -   **`analyze-attendance-flow.ts`**: Takes classroom attendance data, sends it to the Gemini model, and receives a structured analysis with a summary, key observations, and actionable suggestions for the faculty attendance report.
 -   **Error Handling**: The application is designed to be resilient.
-If the AI flow fails (e.g., due to a missing API key), the dashboard will catch the error and gracefully fall back to displaying only the raw grade data without crashing.
+If an AI flow fails (e.g., due to a missing API key), the dashboard or report will gracefully fall back to displaying only the raw data without crashing.

 ---